 Chase Freedom Unlimited®: Best overall

 If you’re looking for a no-annual-fee chip and pin credit card, the Chase Freedom Unlimited® is hard to beat.
-This Chase credit card starts you out with a $200 cash bonus when you spend $500 on your new card within three months of account opening.
+With this Chase credit card you’ll earn an extra 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
+That’s 6.5% on travel purchased through Chase Ultimate Rewards®, 4.5% on dining and drugstores, and 3% on all other purchases.
 You can also earn 5 percent cash back on travel purchased through Chase Ultimate Rewards, 3 percent cash back on dining, 3 percent cash back on drugstore purchases and 1.5 percent back on all purchases.
 If you frequently utilize rideshare services, you’ll be pleased to know you also get 5 percent cash back on Lyft purchases through March 2022.

 As an added bonus, you can qualify for an introductory 0 percent APR on purchases for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent.